hastern/nightmare/README.md

 - `StringifiedFile(filename)`: loads the contents of a text-file for line by line comparison.

-        Test (
+        Test(
             ...
             stdout = StringifiedFile("output.txt")
         )

+To make the test benches more readable the following expectations are defined.

+- `Regex`: Syntactic sugar Expectation to represent a regular expression.

+        Test(
+            name="stdout Regular Expression",
+            description="Test if the comparison with regular expressions works correctly", command="echo this should be a success",
+            stdout=Regex("^this [a-z]+ [a-z ]+s.c*.s*$"),
+        )

+- `Contains`: Checks that a list of strings is in the output

+        Test(
+            name="Example 4",
+            description="Contains-Expectation fail",
+            command="echo Some more text",
+            stdout=Contains("text")
+        )

+- `ContainsNot`: Checks that a list of strings is not in the output

+        Test(
+            name="Example 4",
+            description="Contains-Expectation fail",
+            command="echo Some more text",
+            stdout=ContainsNot("test")
+        )

+- `Startswith`: Syntactic sugar Expectation for finding multiple texts in the output

+        Test(
+            name="Example 9",
+            description="Syntactic sugar: Startswith-Expectation success",
+            command="$DUT Some more text",
+            stdout=Startswith("Some more"),
+        )

+- `NonZero`: Syntactic sugar Expectation for return code checking
+- `Negative`: Syntactic sugar Expectation for return code checking

 History / Background
 --------------------

 The development started in 2012 at FH-Wedel as a addition / replacement to the aging "[arnold](http://stud.fh-wedel.de/~arnold)"-tool, which is a tcl-script.
 Since I'm a notorious windows user I was annoyed by the fact, that tcl/expect barely works on windows.
 Being a fan of the python language I decided to develop a new tool which fulfills the same requirements but by using a (in my humble opinion) more modern language.

 As part of my job at the FH Wedel it was successfully used as the primary testing tool, to check if the implementation of the programming exercise meet the required specifications.
 Since "arnold" is an acronym, this tool's name needed to be equally ridiculous.
 The name "*nightmare*" was given as a consequence, because most of the students in the exercises absolutely hated the strictness of my tests.